-A1.7 Applicants seeking to bring forward residential proposals should also refer to the appropriate Placemaking Guidance for Infill and Backland Development, and Placemaking Guidance for Residential Development.
+the appropriate Placemaking Guidance for Infill and Backland Development, and Placemaking Guidance for Residential Development.
 These provide guidance on a range of overarching placemaking principles for consideration.

+A1.9 This section (A1.5 - A1.38) sets out general principles that apply to development thoughout the Gower AONB, whether located within key villages, settlements or countryside.
 The opportunities for residential development in the designated countryside outside the boundaries of the AONBs key villages (as defined in the Swansea LDP) are normally limited to: